pedroter7/financial-monkey/README.md

 - Database migrations (it executes the needed migrations then exits);
 - Kong API Gateway;

-It runs in network host mode, that is needed so that it is possible to use IdentityServer without HTTPS (believe me, configuring linux to trust .NET certs is a pain in the ass).
+It runs in network host mode, that is needed so that it is possible to use IdentityServer without HTTPS (believe me, configuring linux to trust .NET certs is painful).
 Due to that some ports are needed in the host machine:

 - 9900 for MariaDB server;
 - 9901 for the migrations container;